 Post-Brexit, the UK deliberately rejected a single AI Act in favour of a context-specific approach: existing regulators (the ICO for data protection, the FCA for financial services, the MHRA for medical devices, Ofcom for online safety) apply AI principles within their own remit.
 The AI Safety Institute, established in 2023, oversees frontier-model risk — the UK's de-facto equivalent of the EU's general-purpose-AI tier.
 The Data Protection and Digital Information Bill extends accountability requirements around automated decision-making.
 ICO fines for AI-related GDPR breaches reach £17.5 million or 4% of global turnover.
 There is no single deadline calendar; obligations roll in as sector regulators publish guidance.

-Canada — AIDA and the federal AI Strategy
+Canada — no federal AI Act (AIDA lapsed)

 How we track non-US AI law

-Each non-US entry links back to the relevant statute or official guidance — EUR-Lex for EU AI Act articles, the European Commission's digital strategy portal for delegated acts, national data protection authority sites for enforcement, ICO and AISI for the UK, and ISED Canada for AIDA.
-We re-verify country pages whenever an authority issues new guidance or a member state passes implementation legislation.
+Each non-US entry links back to the relevant statute or official guidance — EUR-Lex for EU AI Act articles, the European Commission's digital strategy portal for delegated acts, national data protection authority sites for enforcement, the ICO and AI Security Institute for the UK, the CAC for China, METI for Japan, and the originating parliament or regulator for each other jurisdiction.
+We re-verify country pages whenever an authority issues new guidance or a legislature passes implementation legislation.
 This page is not legal advice; it is a navigational reference for multi-jurisdictional compliance teams.

 US-based?